kalamsoft/Langman/README.md

 ## Rendering Available Translations

-By default Lman uses the bootstrap css framework for managing translations.
+By default Langman uses the bootstrap css framework for managing translations.
 If you want to customize you can find the view files under `resources\view\translation`.

 If you want to render available translations in your app
 ~~~
 {!!
-Lman::TranslationSwitch() !!}
+Langman::TranslationSwitch() !!}
 ~~~
 It will render the following
 ~~~